The weak tracial Rokhlin property for finite group actions on simple C*-algebras: C*-algebras with tracial rank zero

-\begin{proof} To prove the first part of the statement let $A$ be a simple nonuintal C*-algebra with Property~$(\mathrm{T}_{k})$.
-By \autoref{deftk}, there is a net $(p_{i})_{i\in I}$ of projections in $A$ which is a (not necessarily increasing) approximate identity for $A$.
+\begin{proof} To prove the forward implication let $A$ be a simple nonuintal C*-algebra with Property~$(\mathrm{T}_{0})$.
+By Definition~\ref{deftk}, there is a net $(p_{i})_{i\in I}$ of projections in $A$ which is a (not necessarily increasing) approximate identity for $A$.
 For any $y\in A^{\sim}$ we have

 In fact, write $y=\lambda+a$ where $\lambda\in \mathbb{C}$ and $a\in A$.
-Since $A$ is not unital we have $\|y\|=\sup\{\|yb\|: b\in A\ \text{with}\ \|b\|\leq 1\}$.
+Since $A$ is not unital we have $\|y\|=\sup\{\|yb\|\colon b\in A\ \text{with}\ \|b\|\leq 1\}$.
 Let $\delta>0$.
 Then there is $b\in A $ with $\|b\|\leq 1$ such that $\|yb\|>\|y\|-\delta$.
 Note that $p_{i}yp_{i}b=\lambda p_{i}b+p_{i}ap_{i}b$ which tends to $\lambda b+ab=yb$.
 Thus there is $j\in I$ such that $\|p_{i}yp_{i}b\|>\|y\|-\delta$ for all $i\geq j$.
 Then for every $i\geq j$ we have

 and so \eqref{equai} holds.

 Next, let $\varepsilon$, $n$, $F$, $x_{1}$, and $x$ be as in the statement.
 Write $F=\{x_{1},\ldots,x_{m}\}$ and $x_{j}=\lambda_{j}+a_{j}$ where $\lambda_{j}\in\mathbb{C}$ and $a_{j}\in A$ for all $1\leq j\leq m$.
 Choose $d_{3},d_{4}$ with $\sigma_{4}<d_{3}<d_{4}<\sigma_{1}$.
 By \cite[Lemma~2.6]{Lin01}, there exists $\eta>0$ such that if $a,b\in A^{\sim}$ are positive elements with $\|a\|,\|b\|\leq \|x_{1}\|$ and $\|a-b\|<\eta$ then $[f_{d_{3}}^{d_{4}}(a)]\leq [f_{\sigma_{3}}^{\sigma_{4}}(b)]$.
 (Note that in \cite[Lemma~2.6]{Lin01} it is assumed that $\|a\|,\|b\|\leq 1$ but the proof of this lemma works for any upper bound $M>0$ instead of 1.)
 Choose $\delta$ with $0<\delta<\min\{\frac{\varepsilon}{4},\frac{\eta}{3}\}$.
 By the previous remark and that $(p_{i})_{i\in I}$ is an approximate identity for $A$, there is $i\in I$ such that, with $a_{j}'=p_{i}a_{j}p_{i}$, the following hold: \begin{enumerate} {\value{TmpEnumi}}